-A guide to the rules for drivers who have had a stroke or transient ischaemic attack (TIA).
+A guide to the standards of driving for car or motorcycle drivers who have had a stroke or TIA.

 PDF, 258KB, 1 page

 This file may not be suitable for users of assistive technology.
 Request an accessible format.

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email firstname.lastname@example.org.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

 You do not need to tell us if you have had a TIA.
 If you have had a stroke you need to tell us if you have suffered any complications listed over the page.

 What you need to tell us about